-Jane Lee has covered the A's for MLB.com since 2010.
+Justin Wise is a reporter for MLB.com based in the Bay Area.
 This story was not subject to the approval of Major League Baseball or its clubs.